Giancarlo Stanton: Professional career

-Draft and minor leagues
+Draft and the minor leagues

 The Florida Marlins selected Stanton in the second round, with the 76th overall selection, in the 2007 MLB draft.
 Rather than enroll in college, Stanton signed with the Marlins, receiving a $475,000 signing bonus.

-Stanton began his professional career for the Gulf Coast League Marlins of the Rookie-level Gulf Coast League, but quickly advanced to the Jamestown Jammers of the Class A-Short Season New York–Penn League.
-After playing nine games for the Jammers, where he batted .067 on 2-for-30 hitting, he was promoted to the Greensboro Grasshoppers of the Class A South Atlantic League.
+Stanton began his professional career for the Gulf Coast League Marlins of the Rookie-level Gulf Coast League, but quickly advanced to the Jamestown Jammers of the Low-A New York–Penn League.
+After playing nine games for the Jammers, for whom he batted .067 on 2-for-30 hitting, he was promoted to the Greensboro Grasshoppers of the Single-A South Atlantic League.
 With Greensboro, Stanton hit 39 home runs, on a .293 batting average with 97 RBI and a .993 OPS.
 Stanton received an invitation to the 2009 Marlins' spring training.
-He won numerous post-season awards for his performance in the 2008 minor league season, and was placed at number 16 on Baseball America's top 100 prospects list.
+He won numerous post-season awards for his performance in the 2008 minor league season, and was placed at number 16 on Baseball Americas top 100 prospects list.

-Stanton began the 2009 season with the Jupiter Hammerheads of the Class A-Advanced Florida State League, where he batted .294 with 12 home runs and 39 RBI.
-This performance led to a promotion to the Jacksonville Suns of the Class AA Southern League.
+Stanton began the 2009 season with the Jupiter Hammerheads of the High-A Florida State League, where he batted .294 with 12 home runs and 39 RBIs.
+This performance led to a promotion to the Jacksonville Suns of the Double-A Southern League.
 He was selected for the All-Star Futures Game.
 In the off-season, he was sent to the Arizona Fall League, for top MLB prospects.
 Before going down with an injury, he led the league with a .478 batting average.
 Baseball America declared him the number one prospect in the Marlins system, as well as being number 3 on John Manuel's of Baseball America, top 20 prospects in the minors.

-In 52 games with the Suns in 2010, Stanton batted .311 with 21 home runs, 52 RBI and a 1.167 OPS.
+In 52 games with the Suns in 2010, Stanton batted .311 with 21 home runs, 52 RBIs, and a 1.167 OPS.
 He struck out just nine more times than he walked (44).
 After a series against the Mississippi Braves in early May, Mississippi manager Phil Wellman told The Florida Times Union: "He looks like a 15-year-old playing on an 8-year-old's Little League team."
 On May 6, 2010, Stanton hit a home run against the Montgomery Biscuits that cleared the scoreboard in center field and traveled an estimated 500 to 550 ft.